The Global Scale of Human Trafficking

 In brothels, women and girls as young as Lakshmi are physically and emotionally tortured and abused.
 Once a girl like Lakshmi is raped, the man responsible will pay the going price for her virginity.

 Girls like Lakshmi believe that they have bad karma and that to redeem themselves, they must continue to support their families through prostitution.
 Many of these girls and women resign themselves to a life of prostitution.
-Lacking support and compassion from their families they are forced to remain a sex slave.
+Lacking support and compassion from their families they are forced to remain enslaved.

-Even those girls that do escape the sex trade find it difficult, if not impossible to reconnect with their families and for those girls that have contracted HIV/AIDS they have little hope.
+Even those girls that escape find it difficult, if not impossible to reconnect with their families.
+For those girls who have contracted HIV/AIDS they have little hope for reunification.

-While it takes immense courage to break free from prostitution, in rehabilitation girls and women may continue to experience the symptoms of deep and debilitating trauma.
-Self-harm (cutting), suicidal thoughts, nightmares, loss of memory, eating disorders, concentration and attention difficulties, anxiety, depression, stress, HIV/AIDS and other sexually transmitted diseases are common experiences for the women and girls Art to Healing works with.
+While it takes immense courage to break free from prostitution, in rehabilitation women and children may continue to experience the symptoms of deep and debilitating trauma.
+Self-harm (cutting), suicidal ideations, nightmares, loss of memory, eating disorders, concentration and attention difficulties, anxiety, depression, stress, HIV/AIDS and other sexually transmitted diseases are common experiences for those women and children working with Art to Healing.

 Art to Healing works with women and girls like Lakshmi.

-Although girls like Lakshmi have experienced unimaginable trauma we believe, and we know that there is always hope.
+Although girls like Lakshmi have experienced unimaginable trauma we believe, and know there is always hope.

 Transformation and healing are always possible.